 "Good morning Shuuichi.
 How are you and your mother doing?"
 Keiko asked him.
 Over the years his mother had weakened so he took everything on himself.

 "Good morning Keiko and I'm fine.
-Actually my mother is pretty good as well as she was moving around this morning.
+Actually my mother is pretty good as well.
+She was even moving around this morning.
 She seemed to be feeling better and was in good spirits."
 He smiled as he stated this; his face glowing with happiness.
 "What about you Keiko?
 Good morning Shizuru."

 Shuuichi sighed, his head shaking back and forth as he responded.
 "I really wish you would stop calling me that.
 Nobody knows my true identity except you two and even that wasn't supposed to happen."